 Alright, with all those good details taken care of, let's jump into some steps to disconnect from your current payment processor:

-You will still have a Stripe or Schedulicity Pay account, as a heads up.
-If you want to fully cancel those accounts, there are a few different ways to go about this.
-In terms of cancelling your Stripe account, you'll want to reach out to Stripe directly.
-If you're with Schedulicity Pay, simply reach out to the Customer Experience team and we'll be able to help you with next steps!
+You will still have a Stripe or Schedulicity Pay account as a heads up.
+If you want to cancel those accounts fully, there are a few different ways to go about this.
+In terms of canceling your Stripe account, you'll want to reach out to Stripe directly.
+If you're with Schedulicity Pay, please reach out to the Customer Experience team, and we'll be able to help you with the next steps!

 Now that you've disconnected, you can connect to your new payment processor by walking through these steps.
 If you're choosing Stripe:

-Wanting to turn on Schedulicity Pay instead?
+Wanting to turn on Schedulicity Pay?
 Awesome – we have an entire article here on how you can get that all hooked up!
-Once you follow through these steps, you'll be all ready to take payments on your Schedulicity account. 💪
+Once you follow these steps, you'll be all ready to take payments on your Schedulicity account. 💪